anttonalberdi/figure_workshop_2021/README.md

 > METHODS
 >
-> We captured a total of 30 individuals belonging to two small mammal species, namely Apodemus sylvaticus (N=15) and Crocidura russula (N=15) in 4 different sampling locations.
-The captured animals were taken into an experimentation facility were they where kept for 5 weeks to study the effect of captivity in the diversity and composition of their gut microbiota.
+> We captured a total of 30 individuals belonging to two small mammal species, namely Apodemus sylvaticus (N=15) and Crocidura russula (N=15).
+The captured animals were taken into an experimentation facility where they were kept for 5 weeks to study the effect of captivity in the diversity and composition of their gut microbiota.
 Faecal samples were collected at day 1 and day 35, and named 'wild' and 'captive', respectively.
 Sequencing libraries were generated using a double-PCR protocol and gut microbiota profiles were generated using the standard DADA2 pipeline.
 >
 > Microbial diversity (alpha diversity) of each sample was calculated by means of Shannon diversity (= Hill number of q=1, or exp(Shannon index) using the R package vegan).
 Overall diversity differences between species were calculated using a Wilcoxon signed-rank test.
-Whether and how captivity modifies the microbial diversity was studied using generalised mixed linear models, as implemented in the R package nlme.
+Whether and how captivity modified the microbial diversity in each species was studied using paired Wilcoxon tests.
 >
 > Compositional dissimilarity (beta diversity across samples) was calculated by means of Bray-Curtis distances among samples.
-Whether the composition changes according to species and origin was studies using permutational multivariate analysis of variance as implemented in the R package vegan.
+Whether the composition changed according to species and origin was studies using permutational multivariate analysis of variance as implemented in the R package vegan.
 >
+> Full code used for generating the results can be found below.
+>
 > RESULTS
 >
+> The overall microbial diversity of both species was different (W = 856, p-value < 0.01), A. sylvaticus' diversity being higher (98.7±51.9) than that of C. russula (19.6±21.4).
+Captivity induced a significant diversity drop in both species (A. syvaticus: V = 17, p-value < 0.01; C. russula: V = 6, p-value < 0.01).
+>
+> Compositional differences were also significant both for species (R2 = 0.065, F = 4.845, p-value < 0.001) and origin of samples (R2 = 0.175, F = 6.487, p-value<0.001).
+>
+> CONCLUSION
-> Text
+>
+> We conclude that captivity induces a significant change in the microbial communities of the two studied species.

 # Pipeline used to generate results

 ## Load data
 The only change you need to make to the code in this repository is to adjust the "setwd" parameter with the absolute path to the folder you unzipped from the file downloaded from github.
 If you don't know the path, right-click the folder and find information about its exact location in your computer.

 ````R
 setwd("~/github/figure_workshop_2021/") #this needs to be changed